Project-PokeBots/PKHeX-API/README.md

 ASP.Net Core REST API providing PKHeX & ALM functionality.

-This API currently supports creating Pokémon files using showdown sets for the following games:
+This API currently supports creating Pokémon files using showdown sets for the following games/gens:
-- RS        - ORAS      - SWSH
-- PT        - USUM      - BDSP
-- B2W2      - LGPE      - PLA
+1. RS
+2. PT
+3. B2W2
+4. ORAS
+5. USUM
+6. LGPE
+7. SWSH
+8. BDSP
+9. PLA

 # Deployment
 [Railway.app](https://railway.app/) is a platform where you can host and deploy apps in minutes.
 Clone this project as a private repo, click on "start a new project" on the railway dashboard, followed by "deploy from repo".
+Free 500 hours per month.

+[Localhost](https://localhost:44309/swagger/index.html) download the repository.
+Install Nuget packages.
+Run.

 ## Variables
 These are needed variables that must be labeled for the project to deploy: